markriedl/easygen/README.md

 | --------- | ---- | ----------- |
 | output  | text data | The text data with words and punctuation with blank spaces between. |

-## DCGAN
+## DCGAN_Train

 A Generative Adversarial Network (GAN) is a type of neural network that learns to generate images similar to a set of input images.
+This module trains the GAN.

  **Inputs:**